milistu/DevOpsWithDocker/part_1/exercise_16/README.md

     Now you can test one of end-points (eg. image, audio, text).

 ## My App:
+This app takes as input image, audio or text, and as a result, it returns a reversed file.

 A detailed description of an app can be found on the [repository](https://github.com/milistu/simple-backend).